 Email #13: New Content Notification

-Whenever you have new content, share it.
-If you have segments that receive different pieces of content, email them whatever makes the most sense for their interests, but don’t be shy.
-Here are a few examples of the types of content you can share:
+When you have new content, share it.
+If you have segments who receive different pieces of content, email them what makes the most sense for their interests.
+Here are a few examples of content you can share:

 - Blog post